techniq/layerchart/docs/src/content/guides/styles.md

 ## Padding

-Chart padding is the only other commonly styled element.
-`Can xPadding and yPadding be added to example below?`
+Chart padding controls the space between the chart edges and the data area.
+Use the `padding` prop on `Chart` to set `top`, `bottom`, `left`, and `right` values individually, or pass a single number to apply uniform padding on all sides.

 :example{ path="./styles/padding.svelte" noResize }